jamesqin-cn/docker-rsync/README.md

 # docker-rsync
-rsync a fast, versatile, remote (and local) file-copying tool
+rsync, a fast, versatile, remote (and local) file-copying tool